Teacher in Charge: Mr S. Healy

 Social Studies emphasises the skills and processes involved in social participation.
 Students are challenged to think clearly and critically about human behaviour, to explore different values and viewpoints, collect and research information from a variety of sources, and process that information.
 They will need to communicate effectively and apply ideas to solve problems.

-It will be assessed with a series of concept and process assessments.
+It will be assessed with a series of concept and skills assessments.
 There is a final exam in Term 4.

 $15 for course materials